 8. Back Up Their Data

 Losing important files or data should be a thing of the past.
-For successful people, it is: they back up their data automatically by storing it on the cloud and regularly create backups of the most important or sensitive information on a physical hard disk.
+For successful people, it is essential to back up their data automatically by storing it in the cloud and regularly create backups of the most important or sensitive information on a physical hard disk.

 They never wait until a disastrous breach or data loss to develop this crucial habit.